nicanor/nicanor.github.io/_posts/2021-02-19-simplifiquemos.md

 Se usan a propósito habiendo ponderado los beneficios y los costos.

 ### Simplificar desde el comienzo

-> My point today is that, if we wish to count lines of code, we should not regard them as “lines produced” but as “lines spent”: the current conventional wisdom is so foolish as to book that count on the wrong side of the ledger.
-> - Edsger W. Dijkstra

 Edsger W. Dijkstra decía que no hay que contar las lineas de código como *lineas producidas*, sino como *lineas gastadas*.